IxchelPM/Spotify-Top-2000-Song-Popularity-Classification/README.md

-# Spotify Top 2000 Song Popularity
+# Spotify Top 2000 Song Popularity Classification

-This project explores the relationship between song characteristics and popularity using Spotify’s **All-Time Top 2000 Tracks** dataset.
-The goal is to classify songs as either **popular** or **not popular** based on a range of audio features and genre.
+This project uses Spotify’s **All-Time Top 2000 Tracks** dataset to explore the relationship between song characteristics and popularity.
+The goal is to classify songs as **popular** or **not popular** based on a range of audio features and genres.

 ## Dataset